Frequently Asked Questions

 What time of year can I release butterflies?

 It must be at least 16 degrees Celsius or 65 degrees Fahrenheit in order for the butterflies to fly.
-Anything cooler and the butterflies will want to sleep.
+Anything cooler and the butterflies will want to rest.

-When should I order my butterflies?
 We like as much notice as possible!
 You can order any time up to thirty days before your event.
 We will not charge a deposit until closer to the event date.
 Sometimes you can get lucky and we can deliver on shorter notice.

 How old are the butterflies when I receive them?
 The butterflies we send are typically between three and seven day old adult butterflies.